茄子视频

 Curriculum, Instruction, and Content Area Literacy

 Explore how reading and writing shape the way students learn in middle and high school classrooms.
-You鈥檒l approach everything through a specifically reformed Christian lens, connecting big ideas with real classroom experience through an in-depth practicum.
+You鈥檒l approach everything through a reformed Christian lens, connecting big ideas with real classroom experience through an in-depth practicum.
 You鈥檒l also complete a project tailored to your specific teaching interests.

-Philosopy of Education
+Philosophy of Education

 Framing Questions, Global Forces, Constraining Structures